automationhacks/automationhacks.github.io/_posts/2019-09-17-working-with-testng-data-providers-in-kotlin.md

   2. We need to pass an array nested inside another array such that each nested array acts as a row of data for the test method
   3. Thus for above example, we create a variable `testData` of type `ArrayList<Array<Int>>` to hold this required data.
 Note: _Int could be any primitive or complex data type (for instance even objects of a required type)_
   4. We add the required rows of data as `arrays of Int` and keep on adding it to `testData` arrayList
-  5. Finally, It&#8217;s important to return a `MutableIterator` of these arrays in order for this to work.
+  5. Finally, It's important to return a `MutableIterator` of these arrays in order for this to work.
 We can get this by applying `.iterator()` method on the arrayList.

 Now when we run this test, we observe below tests are generated in IntelliJ.<figure class="wp-block-image">